Work-Study Project Supervisors

 - The expectations of the Work-Study Program (in particular, with respect to the scheduled hours of attendance) are that Supervisors recognize the fact that the student participant’s primary commitment is to study.

 - The student participant’s personnel matters are in order and I will inform the student of the following:

-• The duration of the Work-Study position (first day of classes to the end of the exam period)
+• The duration of the Work-Study position (first day of classes to the last day of term)

 • The hourly wage and benefits ($12.25/hour plus 4% vacation pay); and

 - In addition to general University policies and procedures, all applicable labour, Canada Customs and Revenue Agency, WCB, etc. laws, rules and regulations will be adhered to.